MicrosoftDocs/customer-voice/cv-docs/send-survey-flow.md

 1. Open the survey and go to the **Send** tab.

-2. Select **Automation**, and then compose the email.
+2. Select **Automation**.

-3. Select **Configure Flow**.
+    > [!NOTE]
+    > If you've sent your survey through email once, the invitation summary is displayed.
+To send your survey by using Power Automate, select **Resend** > **Automate**.

-4. To configure a built-in flow, select a template.
+3. To configure a built-in flow, select a template.
 For information about creating a flow from a template, see [Create a flow from a template in Power Automate](https://docs.microsoft.com/flow/get-started-logic-template).

 5. To create a flow from scratch, select **Create from blank**.
 For information about creating a flow from scratch, see [Create a flow in Power Automate](https://docs.microsoft.com/flow/get-started-logic-flow).

 > [!NOTE]
+> - The flow will use the default email template for send emails.
+If you want to send email using a specific email template, ensure that you have selected it from the **Email template** list in the [send a survey](#send-a-survey-action) action.
 > - While configuring a flow, the template page might display duplicate templates.
 To resolve this issue, navigate out of the tab, and then come back to create the flow again.
 > - If you have added personalized data in your survey, you must specify their values in the flow.
 More information: [Specify values in a flow](personalize-survey.md#specify-values-in-a-flow)